Undergraduate · Bachelor of Arts (B.A.)

 Why Become an Art Major at McNeese?

-As a visual arts major in McNeese’s NASAD-accredited Bachelor of Arts degree program in visual arts, you will explore your talents and potential as a creative artist or future art educator within a liberal arts framework.
+As a visual arts major in McNeese’s National Association of Schools of Art and Design (NASAD)-accredited Bachelor of Arts degree program, you will explore your talents and potential as a creative artist or future art educator within a liberal arts framework.
 While developing your technical skills, you’ll also explore how the history of art has evolved in the context of contemporary culture.

 Visual arts degree program options